William (Zach) Garrett, Program Director

 Office Location: Gullickson Hall D Level, GH 112

-Gary Mcilvain, EdD, LAT/ATC, serves as the College of Health Professions Associate Dean of Student Affairs, School of Kinesiology Department Chair and Associate Professor at Marshall University.
+Gary Mcilvain, EdD, LAT/ATC, serves as the Associate Dean of Student Affairs for the College of Health Professions, the Department Chair of the School of Kinesiology, and as a Professor of Athletic Training at Marshall University.
 He received his Bachelors of Science from Lipscomb University in Nashville, TN, Masters of Science degree from Middle Tennessee State University and completed his Doctorate in Kinesiology and Health Promotion at the University of Kentucky.
 He started at Marshall in the fall of 1999 and has taught in the CAATE accredited athletic training education program serving as clinical coordinator and program director.
 Dr. Mcilvain’s research interests are in injury prevention, specifically in regard to athletic injury prevention.